 Focus areas include host-pathogen interaction, membrane protein, extreme environments and fundamental cellular processes such as transcription.
 Although basic research related to human health is a key program, developing new methodologies and techniques for the future of integrated structural biology is also a major issue for the PSB scientists.

-There are currently twelve technical platforms at the PSB ranging from protein expression to biophysical methods based on large facilities.
+There are currently twenty technical platforms at the PSB ranging from protein expression to biophysical methods based on large facilities.

 Standard protein expression (Robiomol)